Autodesk 3ds Max Icon

 The choice of best processor for 3ds Max depends on what you do most within this program, but here are two of the top options:

-• Intel Core i7 13700K 16 Core and Core i9 13900K 24 Core – These are among the highest clock speed CPUs available, and top the charts for single-core performance in 3ds Max.
-The i9 has a few extra “efficient” cores compared to the i7, and slightly higher clock speed, but for a substantial boost when rendering, look to our next recommendation.
+• Intel Core i9 13900K 24 Core – This is among the highest clock speed CPUs available, and near the top of the charts for single-core performance in 3ds Max.
 The newer 14th Gen models are also great, but only slightly faster and unfortunately not available in our most compact workstations.

 Do I need a Xeon CPU for 3ds Max?